GoogleCloudPlatform/solutions-cloud-adventure-sample-backend-java/README.md

 Downloads
 ---------

-1) Make sure you have Java installed.
+* Make sure you have Java installed.
-2) Download and set up [Eclipse] (http://www.eclipse.org/downloads/).
+* Download and set up [Eclipse] (http://www.eclipse.org/downloads/).
 This sample application was built with Eclipse 3.8, but later versions are fine.
-3) Download the [App Engine Java SDK] (http://googleappengine.googlecode.com/files/appengine-java-sdk-1.8.0.zip)
+* Download the [App Engine Java SDK] (http://googleappengine.googlecode.com/files/appengine-java-sdk-1.8.0.zip)
-4) Download the [Google Plugin for Eclipse] (https://developers.google.com/eclipse/docs/getting_started) for your IDE version.
+* Download the [Google Plugin for Eclipse] (https://developers.google.com/eclipse/docs/getting_started) for your IDE version.
 Set it up using the instructions on that page.
-5) Download the [ADT Plugin] (http://developer.android.com/tools/sdk/eclipse-adt.html).
+* Download the [ADT Plugin] (http://developer.android.com/tools/sdk/eclipse-adt.html).
 Set it up using the instructions on that page.
 Note: upon Eclipse restart, you may see a dialog saying that there is no Android SDK installed.
 If you cancel that dialog, you should see another one just below it that will prompt you to install the Android SDK.

 Download the following sample code:
-[Android client zip file] (TODO correct link once released) [App Engine backend zip file] (TODO correct link once released)
+* [Android client zip file] (https://github.com/GoogleCloudPlatform/solutions-cloud-adventure-sample-android-client)
+* [App Engine backend zip file] (https://github.com/GoogleCloudPlatform/solutions-cloud-adventure-sample-backend-java)

 Creating and Setting up Projects